hans-riess/hans-riess.github.io/_pages/about.md

 Much of my research is centered around the [**Tarski Laplacian**](https://hansriess.com/files/tarski-laplacian.pdf), an operator inspired by the combinatorial Hodge Laplacian (maybe going back to De Rahm but certainly Eckmann).
 For the category theorists in the room, the Tarski Laplacian over a graph is a categorification of the graph Laplacian matrix.
 But it is so much more, as I explain in the video below...

-I am on the **job market** looking for a position (post-doc, assistant professor or industry) starting as soon January 2023 and as late as September 2023.
+I am on the **job market** looking for a position (post-doc, assistant professor or industry) starting as soon as August 2022.

 ## Research Statement